Generic Name: durvalumab (dur-VAL-ue-mab)

 Medicines used to treat cancer are very strong and can have many side effects.
 Before using durvalumab, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 A nurse or other trained health professional will give you durvalumab.
 It is given through a needle placed into one of your veins.
-It must be given slowly, so the needle will have to remain in place for at least 60 minutes every 2 weeks.
+It must be given slowly, so the needle will have to remain in place for at least 60 minutes every 2, 3, or 4 weeks.

 Durvalumab should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 It is very important that your doctor check your progress at regular visits to make sure that durvalumab is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Receiving durvalumab while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment with durvalumab and for at least 3 months after the last dose.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Tell your doctor right away if you have a cough, chest tightness, or any type of breathing problem with durvalumab.
 These could be symptoms of a serious lung problem.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Colitis (inflammation of the colon) may occur with durvalumab.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Adrenal, pituitary, or thyroid gland problems may occur while you are receiving durvalumab.
 Tell your doctor if you have changes in mood or behavior, constipation, dry skin or hair, feeling cold, sensitivity to heat, sweating, trouble sleeping, or weight changes.